yeshua453/website/docs/tutorials/python-solitaire.md

 The goal of this step is to be able to drop a card into a slot if it is close enough and bounce it back if it’s not.
 <img src="/img/docs/solitaire-tutorial/drag_and_drop3.gif" className="screenshot-50" />

-Let’s create a `Container` control that will be a slot to which we’ll be dropping the card:
+Let’s create a `Container` control that will represent a slot to which we’ll be dropping the card:
 ```python
 slot = ft.Container(
     width=70, height=100, left=200, top=0, border=ft.border.all(1)